tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_jekyll.md

 	The frontmatter is formatted in a syntax called YML.
 YML is similar to JSON but uses spaces and hyphens instead of curly braces.
 This makes it more human readable.

 2. Create a new file called 1-6_weatherdata.md and save it in the same \_api folder.
-3. Get the data from the weatherdata endpoint from this [Weather API on Mashape](https://www.mashape.com/fyhao/weather-13#weatherdata).
+3. Get the data from the weatherdata endpoint from this [Weather API on Mashape](https://market.mashape.com/fyhao/weather-13).
 Put the data from this endpoint into the Aviator theme's template.

 The Aviator Jekyll theme has a specific layout that will be applied to all the files inside the _api folder (these files are called a collection).
 Jekyll will access these values by going to api.title, api.type, and so forth.
 It will then push this content into the template (which you can see by going to _layouts/multi.md).

 Here's what my 1-6_weatherdata.md file looks like.
 Be sure to put the response within square brackets, indented with one tab (4 spaces).
-You can also <a href="h/learnapidoc/assets/files/publishingapidocs/1-6_weatherdata.md">download the file here</a>.
 Remove the `raw` and `endraw` tags at the beginning and end of the code sample (which I had to add to keep Jekyll from trying to process it).

 ```
 ---